ONSdigital/dp-dataset-exporter-xlsx/README.md

 * Install maven 3.5+ `brew install maven`
 * Install Java 1.8+
 * Install kafka `brew install kafka` supports versions (0.9, 0.10, 0.11)
+* Run the auth-stub-api or Zebedee for authentication

 To quickly run the service locally use the `run.sh` script.
 Make sure AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are setup as environment variables.